NJDHTS/NJDHTS/safe-routes-to-school.md

 5. Select your display variable \(we are using severity in this exaple\)
 6. Style your new custom crash map to your liking. \(eg. marker colors, title, etc.\)

+## Step 5 - Enjoy your Interactive SRTS Map!

 That's it!
-Enjoy and present your new custom SRTS crash map to your stakeholders.
+Enjoy presenting your new custom SRTS crash map to your stakeholders.